To many people, dandelions are a pretty yellow flower that turns into a fun toy for the kids to play with when they go to seed.

 2,4-D is the active ingredient in most ‘weed and feeds’ that are commonly used on American lawns.

-You can find 2,4-D in the following popular products:
+You can find 2,4-D in these other popular products:

 - Weed B Gon